Ken Barlow (meteorologist)

 Kenneth John Barlow (born 1962) is an American television meteorologist currently with KSTP-TV in Minneapolis.

 Barlow has a B.S. in meteorology from Plymouth State University.

 From 1991 to 2006, Barlow worked at KARE-TV in Minneapolis.
 He then moved to Boston to become chief meteorologist at WBZ-TV.
 After four years with WBZ, Barlow joined KXTV in Sacramento, California in May 2010.

 In 2011, Barlow returned to the Twin Cities and joined KSTP.

+Ken has been awarded 4 Emmys through his career.

 With the KSTP 5 Eyewitness News Morning team, Barlow won an Upper Midwest Emmy Award in 2016 for his role on the program that aired after the death of Prince.